 When Dimitri Stojanovski was a child, he enjoyed playing on a computer.

 “It was cool how I could write some simple programs,” he said.
 “If I could make a computer do ‘a+b=c,’ I wondered what else I could make it do.”

-“COD provides classes that allow me to achieve my degree, as well as opportunities to capitalize on other experiences,” he said.
-“For example, I am involved in the Computer Science Club, which has helped me increase my knowledge of computers and develop leadership skills, and I was an orientational leader at New Student Orientation (NSO), where I could inspire other students to get involved at COD.
+“COD provides classes that allowed me to achieve my degree, as well as opportunities to capitalize on other experiences,” he said.
+“For example, I was involved in the Computer Science Club, which helped me increase my knowledge of computers and develop leadership skills, and I was an orientational leader at New Student Orientation (NSO), where I could inspire other students to get involved at COD.
 I found that being involved in student clubs and organizations also helped me to improve my social life.”

 As for COD, he is thankful for the opportunities to immerse himself on campus.

 “Everyone wants to have a fulfilling college life,” he said.
 “COD has many clubs and events that can help you to meet new people and explore your interests.
 I encourage students to join SLC (Student Leadership Council), NSO and the Computer Science Club.
 These organizations can help you to familiarize yourself with COD, meet new friends and develop leadership skills.
 Explore your interests, your personality, your wants and your ideas of how things could be better.”